brunocodutra/metal/doc/introduction.md

 Overview {#intro_overview}
 ================================================================================

-Metal is a collection of small, closely related [C++11] template metaprogramming modules.
+Metal is a collection of small [portable](\ref portability) [C++11] template metaprogramming tools.
 Header-only and depending solely on C++ standard libraries, Metal is lightweight and easy to deploy.

 Designed to make type metaprogramming feel easy, Metal focus on simplicity, extending existing tools for metaprogramming rather than reinventing the wheel.
-To this end, Metal is built upon well established concepts and is developed to integrate seamlessly with standard [type traits].
+To this end, Metal is built upon well established concepts and brings modern C++11 features to their full potential.
-As such, modern C++11 features are explored to their full potential, without, however, allowing [portability](\ref portability) to be compromised.

 Metal owes its design largely to [Boost.MPL] and all due credit is given to the authors for their groundbreaking work on C++ template metaprogramming.